comrob/cpgim/README.md

 3. Gait control inference.

 ## Installation
-The software is tested on Ubuntu 20.4.
+The software is tested on Windows 11 and Ubuntu 20.4.
 To run the experiments the python libraries and the simulator must be installed:

 1. The software requires Python 3.8.0 with packages listed in *requirements.txt* file.
 To install the requirements run: